 View the 2018-2019 FSU Gap Year Fellows Application here

 Apply for the 2018-2019 FSU Gap year Fellows here*

 *Application window open from January 25, 2018 to February 15, 2018.

 What is a gap year?

-The American Gap Association defines a gap year (also known as a bridge year) as a "structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
-Typically these are achieved by a combination of traveling, volunteering, interning, or working."
+The American Gap Association defines a gap year (also known as a bridge year) as a "structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers."
 A guiding principle is that the year should engage you in new, challenging experiences that encourage you to reevaluate your assumptions about yourself and the world around you.
 Long popular in the United Kingdom, Australia, and elsewhere, gap years are increasingly common among students in the United States.
 Tips on planning a gap year can be found here, and examples of gap year programs can be found here.

 Why be an FSU Gap Year Fellow?